-You can also reference information on the DebRA website by clicking here.
+You can also reference information on the EB research partnership facebook page or the DebRA website by clicking here.

 We bathe Ryan on a daily basis to check his body for new blisters, and to soak his dressings to ensure they do not stick to his wounds.
-We have never missed a day in his lifetime (besides the short time he was intubated in the hospital).
+The only baths we have ever missed in his lifetime are during his hospitalizations.
 Ideally, two people to bathe him, as one is usually holding him while the other scours his body to see what damage was done during the day.
-Sometimes we add bleach to his bath to help prevent infection, although we have been lucky from this standpoint, as we haven't needed to make this a regular part of our routine.
+Sometimes we add bleach or vinegar to his bath to help prevent infection, although we have been lucky from this standpoint, as we haven't needed to make this a regular part of our routine.
 We also use chlorhexidine on particularily stubborn-looking wounds.
 He has been lucky-he hasn't had any skin infections requiring oral antibiotics.
 Otherwise, we cleanse him with a hypoallergenic baby soap (Cetaphil and Aveeno).

-These chronic wounds are in part what prevent Ryan from doing 'normal' 9-year-old boy things.
+These chronic wounds are in part what prevent Ryan from doing 'normal' 12-year-old boy things.
 For instance, he is extremely hesitant to do anything physical (playing soccer, etc) because he fears an injury.
-However, we have been very fortunate to become involved in the Challenger League-which safely allows him to participate in baseball and basketball!
+However, we have been very fortunate to become involved in the Challenger League-which safely allows him to participate in baseball!

 We generally use a combination of mepilex lite and vaseline on his feet/torso, and tubifast to secure the dressings.
 We wrap Mepilex Lite over the tips of his toes and around his torso to protect his chronic wounds on his back and side.

-We lubricate the rest of his body with a combination of products, but mainly vaseline in small applications where there are wounds.
+We lubricate the rest of his body with a combination of products, but mainly coconut oil in small applications where there are wounds.

 We did use aquaphor for some time, and determined that Ryan might be allergic to the lanolin component, as his wounds were just not healing at all.
 Since we have switched to vaseline (does not contain lanolin), his wounds have started to close!
 And, it is a lot less expensive, too!

-The entire process takes about 1.5 hours, sometimes less on good days.
+The entire process takes about 1.5-2 hours for bath alone, sometimes less on good days.
 If you add this to time it takes to prepare all of the supplies beforehand, it's no wonder we feel like the bath is a full-time job.